 The summer-long season includes weekly fireworks displays, themed nights, and an annual race where folks are invited to run the bases on MCU field.

-If you wanted to take a DIY tour of Brooklyn, you should include a trip to Jackie Robinson's Tilden Avenue home.
+If you wanted to take a DIY tour of Brooklyn, you should include a trip to Jackie Robinson's Tilden Avenue home, the Dodger who made history as the first African-American to play Major League Baseball.
 Although you can't go inside, there is a plaque on the side of the home noting Robinson lived there.
 Know that a baseball legend lived in the home.
 However, if you want to see where he played, that was unfortunately torn down years ago.

 Ebbets Field, one of the most important places in Brooklyn's history, was built in 1913 at 1720 Bedford Avenue in Brooklyn, NY.
 The field was at the intersection of Bedford Avenue, Sullivan Place, McKeever Place, and Montgomery Street.